PrudhviKrishnaMenavalli/Fabric_test-network/README.md

 # Fabric_test-network
-Here you find instructions to start your Hyperledger fabric test-network.
+Here you find instructions to start your Hyperledger fabric test-network in your linux/ubuntu system.

 First Create a folder and navigate to that folder in terminal.
 Now, download the prereqs-ubuntu.sh file into your local machine.